 |Avoid Companies that use excessive glue used during construction.|

-- Another consideration in the structural integrity of the sauna the thickness of the wood planks used to construct the sauna.
-All our saunas are constructed with 7mm thick planks, this helps with strength, durability and heat retention.
+- Another consideration in the structural integrity of the sauna is the thickness of the wood planks used to construct the sauna.
+All our saunas are constructed with 7mm thick planks, this helps with strength, durability, and heat retention.

 |Wood Production Facility|

 |Wood Panel Preparation 7mm Thick|